leobudima/elogii-blog/content/reverse-logistics-when-ecommerce-return-costs-go-down-profits-go-up.md

 ## How to reduce the cost of eCommerce returns?

 Returns are the natural part of the shopping experience.
-Whether it’s a bricks-and-mortar store or eCommerce retail, getting rid of them is out of the question.
+Whether it’s a brick-and-mortar store or eCommerce retail, getting rid of them is out of the question.
 Instead, you must strive to make the process as painless as possible for your organization.

 What you have to understand is that returns are a trade-off between reducing the impact on your bottom line and encouraging customers to buy from you.